CarmenPopoviciu/protractor-styleguide/README.md

   **Why?**
   * Unit tests are much faster than e2e tests

-#### Rule #3: Don't e2e test what has already been unit tested
+###### Rule-03: Don't e2e test what has already been unit tested

   If you already have unit tests for a particular behavior, there is no need to write more e2e tests for that exact same part of the code.
-It might be that the same behavior will be hit as part of the flow under test in one of your e2e tests, but having 2 dedicated tests for the same piece of code is not necessary
+It might be that the same behavior will be hit as part of the flow under test in one of your e2e tests, but having two dedicated tests for the same piece of code is not necessary

   **Why?**
   * Avoid duplicate tests

-#### Rule #4: Use one configuration file
+###### Rule-04: Use one configuration file

   Any protractor test suite starts out with a protractor.conf.js file, which basically is, as the name suggests, configuration code for Protractor written in javascript.
 Most of the times you will want to run your tests against multiple environments, not just a single one.
-In order to do that, it's a better practice to declare the different targets you want to test against via your task runner and keep the shared configuration in one Protractor config file, rather than having a configuration file for each of your environments.
+In order to do that, it's a better practice to declare the different targets you want to test against via your task runner and keep the shared configuration in one Protractor config file, rather than have a configuration file for each of your environments.
 Just because a file contains configuration, doesn't mean that it isn't code and shouldn't be treated as such.

   **Why?**